raspberrypi/documentation/hardware/raspberrypi/bootmodes/net.md

 # Network booting

 This section describes how network booting works.
-There is also a [tutorial](net_tutorial.md) available on setting up a working bootable system.
-Network booting works only for the wired adapter.
-Booting over wireless LAN is not supported.
+We also have a [tutorial about setting up a working bootable system] (net_tutorial.md).
+Network booting works only for the wired adapter built into certain models of Raspberry Pi.
+Booting over wireless LAN is not supported, nor is booting from any other wired network device.

 To network boot, the boot ROM does the following:

-* Initialise LAN9500
+* Initialise on-board Ethernet device (Microchip LAN9500 or LAN7500)
 * Send DHCP request
 * Receive DHCP reply
 * (optional) Receive DHCP proxy reply